 Conversational AI

-Used for: rights inquiry, document interpretation, escalation
+Rights inquiry, document interpretation, escalation

-Interpretive, ambiguous inputs, confidence-tiered outputs
+Natural language.
+Interpretive, ambiguous inputs, confidence-tiered outputs.

 In a civic context, an AI that presents uncertain information with false confidence causes real harm - missed deadlines, wrong claims, financial loss.
 The system uses a three-state confidence model to make uncertainty visible before the user acts.